0 out of 1 rated this helpful - Rate this topic

 • Under Identity Information:

 • The Roles and Features settings apply only for Windows, and only if you use the virtual machine template in a service template.
-Also, if you want to use these settings with Virtual Machine Manager (VMM) in System Center 2012, the source virtual hard disk must have the Windows Server 2008 R2 operating system installed.
-With VMM in System Center 2012 SP1, the source virtual hard disk can have either Windows Server 2008 R2 or Windows Server 2012 installed.
+Also, the virtual machine must use a guest operating system that supports these settings, as listed in the following table:

 • Under Root Credentials, Public SSH key is a Linux-specific option.
 This option sets the content of a specified public Secure Shell (SSH) key as an authorized key for authentication of the root user.
-Enter the name of a public key file that is stored in the VMM library, and that has the extension .sshkey.
+Enter the name of a public key file that is stored in the VMM library and has the extension .sshkey.

 • To use the virtual machine template in a service template, under Networking, configure the settings as follows: